Sadio Mané off injured for Bayern ahead of World Cup - WHIZ News

 MUNICH (AP) — Senegal forward Sadio Mané went off injured while playing for Bayern Munich against Werder Bremen on Tuesday, with 13 days until his national team plays its first World Cup game.

-Mané was replaced by Leroy Sané in the 20th minute after appearing to indicate a problem with his right knee.
+Mané was replaced by Leroy Sané in the 20th minute after seeming to indicate a problem around his right knee.
+He had earlier pulled up in apparent discomfort while sprinting to press an opponent.

+Coach Julian Nagelsmann told broadcaster Sky that Mané had taken a knock to the top of his shinbone and would have an X-ray to determine the extent of the injury.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports